TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 A `theme` is an abstraction that separates styling and class names from the component itself.
 The [idea]({% link _posts/2024-08-26-css-react-components.md %}) is to leave the app consuming the component to decide how it wants to manage its style sheets.
 Rather than hard coding the class names applied to each element within the component, we look them up in the theme object.

 Internally, I use a [BEM](https://getbem.com/) style naming system for components and elements.
 These names are the properties of the theme, with the corresponding values being the actual class names used.
-I had to put the theme related code into a separate source file, `VirtualSpreadsheetTheme.ts`, in order for `VirtualSpreadsheet` to support [Vite HMR](https://vitejs.dev/guide/features#hot-module-replacement).
+I had to put the theme related code into a separate source file, `VirtualSpreadsheetTheme.ts`, in order for `VirtualSpreadsheet` to work with [Vite HMR](https://vitejs.dev/guide/features#hot-module-replacement).

 ```ts
 export interface VirtualSpreadsheetTheme {